dangtrxn/MultiBooker/README.md

 # MultiBooker
-Multithreaded Project for Operating Systems Course
+A Multithreaded Project for Operating Systems Course